 Permanent residence permit

-The time period of four years begins:
+The time period of 4 years begins:

 - on the day of your entry into Finland if you had a continuous residence permit when you came to Finland; or